 Gone were the days of working his high school football games on a local access channel or recording himself broadcasting a Nintendo baseball game, Burkhardt wanted to take the next step; the big leap into the world of professional sports broadcasting.

 His journey is a perfect case study for how one should never fully give up on themselves.
 While he never abandoned his aspirations for broadcasting, he realized that he needed to take opportunities as they were presented, perhaps even working at a local Chevy dealership while still continuing to pursue his ultimate dream.

 Mets fans remember Burkhardt from his time as the Mets field reporter from 2007-2014.
 His role expanded over time to doing play-by-play for select spring training and regular season games, pre- and post game shows, and hosting the offseason show, Mets Hot Stove.

 Many took notice of the rising fame of Burkhardt during the Mets telecasts.
 He joined Fox Sports in 2013 and worked as a play-by-play man for their NFL coverage, and at the conclusion of the Mets ’14 season, left SNY for Fox Sports in Los Angeles.

-I had the privilege of speaking to Burkhardt last week, where we discussed his earliest memories of wanting to be in the broadcast business, working at the aforementioned car dealership, and some of his fondest memories working for the New York Mets.
+I had the privilege of speaking to the former Mets sideline reporter last week, where we discussed his earliest memories of wanting to be in the broadcast business, working at the aforementioned car dealership, and some of his fondest memories working for the New York Mets.